Nayab56/potential-palm-tree/README.md

 # potential-palm-tree

-It is an Android Project
+It is an Android Project of Basic-Pharases